Niroth36/SimpleEshop/GITOPS.md

 1. **Checkout**: Checks out the source code from the repository
 2. **Build Docker Image**: Builds the Docker image and tags it with the build number and latest
 3. **Push to Docker Hub**: Pushes the Docker image to Docker Hub
-4. **Update Kubernetes Manifests**: Updates the image tag in the GitOps repository
+4. **Update Kubernetes Manifests**: Updates the image tag in the GitOps directory

 ## Security Considerations

 - Sensitive information like passwords should be stored in Kubernetes Secrets
 - Jenkins credentials should be properly secured
-- ArgoCD should use HTTPS for the GitOps repository
+- ArgoCD should use HTTPS for the repository
 - Consider using private Docker repositories for production environments

 ## Troubleshooting